-- ensuring that financial reports are prepared in accordance with applicable laws; - ensuring the disclosure of full and timely information about Paladin's activities in accordance with the continuous disclosure principles of the ASX LRs and the Corporations Act 2001.
-This includes reporting on a quarterly basis the cash flows, activities and prospects of the Company; - the Chair and the CEO reporting to shareholders at Paladin's AGM; - placing all market announcements (including quarterly reports, financial reports and investor presentations) on Paladin's website immediately following release to the ASX, NSX and OTCQX; - ensuring that all new or substantive investor presentations are disclosed to the ASX ahead of the presentation; - offering an E-News subscription service; and - ensuring that reports, notice of meetings and other shareholder communications are prepared in a clear and concise manner.
+- ensuring that financial reports are prepared in accordance with applicable laws; - ensuring the disclosure of full and timely information about Paladin's activities in accordance with the continuous disclosure principles of the ASX Listing Rules and the Corporations Act.
+This includes reporting on a quarterly basis the cash flows, activities and prospects of the Company; - the Chair and the CEO reporting to shareholders at Paladin's AGM; - placing all market announcements (including quarterly reports, financial reports and investor presentations) on Paladin's website immediately following release to the ASX, NSX and OTCQX; - ensuring that all new or substantive investor presentations are disclosed to the ASX ahead of the presentation; - offering an E-News subscription service; - ensuring that reports, notices of meetings and other shareholder communications are prepared in a clear and concise manner; and - ensuring that shareholder queries are responded to in a timely manner.